 How much debt can I have?

 The main point to consider here is the debt to income ratio with the percentage of your income that you have in the form of debt.
-A general rule of thumb is that the total debt should not be more than 10%-15% of what's your take home money(excluding all the taxes).
+A general rule of thumb is that the total debt should not be more than 10% to 15% of what's the money you take home (excluding all the taxes).

 How much money can I borrow for college?

-What is the 28/36 rule?
+What is 28/36 rule?

 How much can you take out in the student loans per semester?

-what happens if you have too much debt?
+What happens if you have too much debt?

 The delay in bill payments generally arises when you don't have the money to pay for it.
-If your debts are more than what you can afford for every month you are definitely in a serious of trouble with a lot of debt to deal with.
+If your debts are more than what you can afford for every month you are definitely in serious trouble with a lot of debt to deal with.
 Making delay in payments will make things worse as it might bring you late payments with a higher rate of interest to charge.